WRK2009-Workflow/master-camel-connect/README.md

 **Phase 4: Implement your first automation Action**
   > **The goal of this phase is to implement an action that creates an issue when you send the 'repository_dispatch' event to it.
 In this case using Postman, in reality it would be a custom webhook from your 3rd party service.**
-  1. Validate that the `.github` directory has exists in your root.
+  1. Validate that the `.github` directory exists in your root.
   1. Review the workflow file created in `./.github/workflows/update-issues.yml`:
      - Understand the event ingest mechanism defined under `on` and which branches it is targeting. (no action required)
      - Understand how your API request is going to trigger this workflow by sending a custom event named `repository_dispatch` (no action required)